 The Milford Police Department (the "Milford PD") is housed in a facility built in 1979.
-There are currently 102 sworn officers, 10 police recruits attending the Milford Regional Police Academy, 23 civilian personnel, 2 Social Workers, 6 Part Time Civilians, and 2 Part Time Special Officers employed by the police department.
-The police department currently has 4 openings for Police Officers The police department offers services provided by three divisions: Patrol, Detective, and Administrative.
-Specialized units in the Milford PD consist of a Special Response Team (SRT), Marine/Scuba Team, Training Unit, K-9 Unit, Crime Prevention Unit, Motorcycle Unit, Bicycle Patrol, Computer Crimes Unit, Special Investigations Unit, Traffic Unit and a Community Action Team.
+There are currently 105 sworn officers, 9 police recruits attending the Milford Regional Police Academy, 24 civilian personnel, 2 Social Workers, 6 Part Time Civilians, and 4 Part Time Special Officers employed by the police department.
+The police department currently has 4 openings for Police Officers.
+The police department offers services provided by three divisions: Patrol, Detective, and Administrative.
+Specialized units in the Milford PD consist of a Special Response Team (SRT), Marine/Scuba Team, Training Unit, K-9 Unit, Community Engagement Unit, Motorcycle Unit, Bicycle Patrol, Computer Crimes Unit, Special Investigations Unit, Traffic Unit and a Community Action Team.
 The police department maintains a fleet of sixty-five vehicles including marked patrol vehicles, unmarked vehicles, a prisoner van, scuba van, motorcycles, mobile command vehicle, crime scene van and an SRT vehicle.

 On an annual basis, the Milford PD receives nearly 60,000 calls for service and/or complaints that are logged and tracked via a computer-aided dispatch system.
 These calls are received by dispatchers in a combined public safety dispatch center, wherein they are categorized and dispatched based upon need (police, fire and/or emergency medical services).
-The center is state of the art and is located in police headquarters.
+The Communications Center is located in police headquarters.